Jakub1994/Bookwithrecepies/README.md

 # Features
 ## Existing Features:
+- Navbar : Navigation for the whole website.It's a bar where by pressing one of the buttons, you will go to the other page.
+- Responsive Navbar for the mobile device.
+- Footer : Is located under the every content of the site.It contain the contact options like : Email, phone number, social media.
-- Home : Here are stock all recipes created by registered users.
+- Home : here, is where all the recipes ever posted are.
-- Register : Users without account can create it here.
+- Register : the users without an account can create one here.
 - Log in : Thats the place where u have to give your data from registration to acces your account.
 - My Profile : In the first place Login is going to take you here , this is the page with the instruction and navigations for the users.
     It has a mission to help everyone who log in.It is here where owner will inform the users about any changes in the app.
 - Add Recipe : Page with the task to add recipe , In order to to give the owner of the recipe the opportunity to describe the food in detail is placed here vegan or not vegan lever and seven inputs.
 They are arranged in order, invoking from above: Dish name, Image URL, Short description, Ingridiens, Step 1, Step 2, Step 3.
 - Log out : Thats the button responsible for the user's exit from the account.
-- Navbar : Navigation for the whole website.It's a bar where by pressing one of the buttons, you will go to the other page.
-- Responsive Navbar for the mobile device.
-- Footer : Is located under the every content of the site.It contain the contact options like : Email, phone number, social media.

 ## Future Features:
 App would be modified and as a creator i will add there new functions.
 - Search button